 If any of your estate or the proceeds from any life assurances, pensions and death in service benefits are paid directly to your nominated beneficiaries – whether or not this is a spouse, partner, child or family member – then the funds they receive from you will be included with their own estate if and when they are assessed for long term care or other state benefits.

-By directing the funds to one or more Family Trust instead we can ensure that our beneficiary will still have access to the funds but that they won’t be assessed by the Local Authority for payment of long term care costs or reduction/removal of state benefits and any remaining funds pass onto other people you might also wish to benefit from the funds.
+By directing the funds to a Family Trust instead we can ensure that your beneficiary will still have access to the funds but that they won’t be assessed by the Local Authority for payment of long term care costs or reduction/removal of state benefits and any remaining funds pass onto other people you might also wish to benefit from the funds.

 In today’s sophisticated financial market, many people have death-in-service benefits (DISB) through their employment or death benefits via their pension scheme.
 These benefits are generally nominated in favour of the surviving spouse or partner (written in Trust) so are not treated as assets of the deceased’s estate.
 But there is a potential problem should the surviving partner/spouse or other nominated beneficiary then need long term care.